WarDrummer/dev-career-progression/README.md

   <summary>Professional Experience</summary>

 #### Professional Experience
-- [ ] Maintain a weekly mentorship for 3 months; track what was discussed/learned
+- [ ] Maintain a weekly mentorship for 3 months; keep a log of what was discussed/learned
+- [ ] Demonstrate the ability to select and use the best data structures in the current tech stack
+  - [ ] Explain the tradeoffs between an array and a linked list
+  - [ ] Explain the difference between a stack and a queue
-- [ ] Demonstrate the importance of setting capacity on a data structure when applicable
+  - [ ] Explain the implementation of commonly used data structures in the current tech stack

 </details>

 ## <a name="core-journeyman"></a>Core (Journeyman)